-- Reports published by the Congressional Budget Office (CBO) in November 2013, August 2014, and December 2016, as well as the Government Accounting Office (GAO) report in June 2015, made recommendations to limit TDIU based on age and entitlement to additional earned federal benefits. - The Administration's proposed 2018 Budget contained a proposal to terminate TDIU ratings for veterans at age of 62 and cut off TDIU benefits for any veteran already in receipt of Social Security retirement benefits. - Subsequently, the Administration backed away from this proposal; however, the threat remains that this proposal or something like it could resurface in the future.
+- Reports published by the Congressional Budget Office (CBO) in November 2013, August 2014, and December 2016, as well as the Government Accounting Office (GAO) report in June 2015, made recommendations to limit TDIU based on age and entitlement to additional earned federal benefits. - The Administration's proposed 2018 Budget contained a proposal of limiting TDIU.
+It proposed to terminate IU ratings for veterans at the age of 62 and cut off TDIU benefits for any veteran already in receipt of Social Security retirement benefits. - The December 2018 CBO report contained a proposal to terminate TDIU ratings for veterans at age 65 and cut off TDIU benefits for any veteran already in receipt of Social Security retirement benefits.